Drupal for large (distributed) development teams and staged

 -

-command.
-The command to start a new project uses Git to download the
+command: the command to start a new project uses Git to download the

 - Environment awareness